artystable/cicd-app-demo/README.md

 ## Prerequisites Summary

 You will need to have an *AWS user* with *programmatic access* along with a CircleCI account that is integrated to your GitHub account and a *CircleCI personal API token*.
 This may sound tedious, but it is actually incredibly easy to do.
 Review the *Detailed Prerequisites* section below for more details as needed.
-You will also need to have the *Docker* installed in your system.
+You will also need to have *Docker* installed in your system.

 ## Environment Setup Instructions